-Staff recommends approval of the amendment to Article 6 (Off-street Parking and Loading) of the Zoning Ordinance by amending Article 6-4 Section 6-4-1 (Determination of Required Spaces) and by amending Article 6-4 Section 6-4-2 (Parking Requirements) as set forth in draft Ordinance No. 17-1372.
+Staff, and the Planning and Zoning commission, recommend approval of the amendment to Article 6 (Off-street Parking and Loading) of the Zoning Ordinance by amending Article 6-4 Section 6-4-1 (Determination of Required Spaces) and by amending Article 6-4 Section 6-4-2 (Parking Requirements) as set forth in the attached Ordinance No. 17-1372.